-The online marketing industry is subject to rapid technological changes.
 Our future success will depend on our ability to respond to rapidly changing technologies, adapt our services to evolving industry standards and improve the performance and reliability of our services.
 Our failure to adapt to such changes could harm our business.
-In addition, changes in user behavior resulting from technological changes may also adversely affect us.
-For example, the number of people accessing the Internet through devices other than personal computers, including mobile phones and other hand-held devices, has increased in recent years.
-With the introduction of 3G mobile services by all three mobile carriers in China in 2009, we expect this trend to continue.
-If we are slow to develop products and technologies that are compatible with non-PC communications devices, or if the products and services we develop are not widely accepted and used by users of non-PC communications devices, we may not be able to capture a significant share of this increasingly important market.
-In addition, the widespread adoption of new Internet, networking or telecommunications technologies or other technological changes could require substantial expenditures to modify or adapt our products, services or infrastructure.
+In addition, changes in user behavior resulting from technological developments may also adversely affect us.
+For example, the number of people accessing the Internet through devices other than personal computers, including mobile phones and other hand-held devices, has increased in recent years, and we expect this trend to continue while 3G and more advanced mobile communications technologies are broadly implemented.
+If we fail to develop products and technologies that are compatible with all mobile devices, or if the products and services we develop are not widely accepted and used by users of various mobile devices, we may not be able to penetrate the mobile markets.
+In addition, the widespread adoption of new Internet, networking or telecommunications technologies or other technological changes could require substantial expenditures to modify or integrate our products, services or infrastructure.
 If we fail to keep up with rapid technological changes to remain competitive, our future success may be adversely affected.

-Interruption or failure of our own information technology and communications systems or those of third-party service providers we rely upon could impair our ability to effectively provide our products and services, which could damage our reputation and harm our operating results.
+Interruption or failure of our own information technology and communications systems or those of third-party service providers we rely upon could impair our ability to provide our products and services, which could damage our reputation and harm our operating results.

 Our ability to provide our products and services depends on the continuing operation of our information technology and communications systems.
 Any damage to or failure of our systems could interrupt our service.
-Service interruptions could reduce our revenues and profits, and damage our brand if our system is perceived to be unreliable.
-Our systems are vulnerable to damage or interruption as a result of terrorist attacks, wars, earthquakes, floods, fires, power loss, telecommunications failures, undetected errors or "bugs" in our software, computer viruses, interruptions in access to our websites through the use of "denial of service" or similar attacks, backing or other attempts to harm our systems, and similar events.
+Service interruptions could reduce our revenues and profits and damage our brand if our system is perceived to be unreliable.
+Our systems are vulnerable to damage or interruption as a result of terrorist attacks, wars, earthquakes, floods, fires, power loss, telecommunications failures, undetected errors or "bugs" in our software, computer viruses, interruptions in access to our websites through the use of "denial of service" or similar attacks, hacking or other attempts to harm our systems, and similar events.
 Some of our systems are not fully redundant, and our disaster recovery planning does not account for all possible scenarios.